To network or not to network? Advancing women's leadership

 - Lectures Talks and Workshops, Research, Social Sciences

 The University of Birmingham are delighted to present this event, part of the Economic and Social Research Council Festival of Social Science 2017.

-This interactive event draws on research from across the social sciences to explore the growth trend in female self employment in small and medium enterprise.
-Developing women’s networks and networking have become a popular way to develop entrepreneurial leadership to support the development of women’s enterprise across the UK.
-The prevalence of women’s networking opportunities highlights a positive desire from practitioners and policy makers to un-tap the potential and economic / social gains that women led businesses could bring to the local and national economy.
-However, it is not always clear how effective these networking opportunities are in actually helping women develop their leadership capacity and fulfill their aspirations.
+Developing women’s networks and associated events have become a popular way to encourage women’s leadership across a range of sectors.
+The prevalence of these opportunities highlights a positive desire from practitioners and policy makers to un-tap the potential and economic / social gains that women led businesses can bring to the local and national economy.
+However it is not always clear how effective these networking opportunities are in actually helping women develop their leadership capacity and fulfil their aspirations.

 Birmingham Repertory Theatre and the University of Birmingham invite you to join them in a collaborative morning seminar as part of the ESRC Festival of Social Science 2017, which will shed new light on women’s experiences of networking, identifying the strategies and resources needed to support and unlock the significant potential that women in leadership can contribute to economies.